dashappgeo/geowebapp/MobileAppExercises/Readme.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-This app was created using Expo and React Native.
-Special thanks to the Expo team and the React Native community for their amazing work and support.

 Happy coding! 🚀